What’s a Pilot to Do?

 The Flight Serve/Span software also enables pilots to create electronic notes on their iPads if there’s something about a runway that’s important for the other pilots to know, such as the grass is too high, or the wind sock is missing.
 When the pilot returns home, his notes are pushed out to the other pilots’ iPads to inform them of potential runway hazards.
 Warnings are then not left to the pilot remembering to tell his coworkers.

 Normally, pilots communicate with each other via radio.
 But Brad enjoys being able to text the other pilots via the FlightSpan software.
 “I was flying one day,” he remembers, “and heard a call for help on the radio from a village for a medivac* because a kid had fallen out of a tree and broken his arm.
 One of our planes was [available] in the area—but on the ground at a different runway.
 The plane’s radio was turned off so I couldn’t talk to [its pilot] before I landed at my destination.
 But I sent him a text via the FlightSpan app and the other pilot got the message and went over to do the medivac.”

 Since Nate is now serving at JAARS, and Zach is no longer able to support this software, YAJASI asked JAARS, “Would you consider taking over further development and support of these apps?”

 Nate was blown away by the positive responses he found at JAARS.
 Zach’s vision from the beginning of this software’s conception was that it would be used to bless all mission aviation.
 In order for that to happen in a sustainable way, an organization or team would need to take responsibility for it.

-That’s just what JAARS wants to do, but we’re at the beginning stages of this process.
-We are in need of a Product Manager and Software Developer to support this software for YAJASI in Indonesia and SIL Aviation in Papua New Guinea so our pilots can remain safe and efficient as they fly in difficult places.
+That’s just what JAARS is doing, but we’re at the beginning stages of this process.
+Nate and his team are developing FlightSpan, for YAJASI in Indonesia and SIL Aviation in Papua New Guinea so our pilots can remain safe and efficient as they fly in difficult places.

 *Emergency medical evacuation flight